 We operate a primarily outsourced manufacturing business model that principally utilizes third-party foundry and assembly and test capabilities.
 As a result, we are highly reliant on third-party foundry wafer fabrication capacity, including sole- or single-sourcing for many components or products.
 For certain of our product families, substantially all of our revenue from those products is derived from semiconductors fabricated by external foundries such as Taiwan Semiconductor Manufacturing Company Ltd. and WIN Semiconductor Corp.
 Most of our products are designed to be manufactured in a specific process, typically at one particular foundry with a particular contract manufacturer.
-We also use third-party contract manufacturers for a significant majority of our assembly and test operations, including Ameritron Incorporated, the Hana Microelectronics Public Company Ltd. group of companies and Hisense Multimedia Broadband Technologies (HK) Co., Ltd. The ability and willingness of our contract manufacturers to perform is largely outside of our control.
-If one or more of our contract manufacturers or other outsourced providers fails to perform its obligations in a timely manner or at satisfactory quality levels, our ability to bring products to market and our reputation could suffer.
-Suppliers may, for example, extend lead times, limit suppliers, increase prices or discontinue parts due to capacity constraints or other factors.
+We also use third-party contract manufacturers for a significant majority of our assembly and test operations, including Amertron Incorporated, the Hana Microelectronics Public Company Ltd. group of companies and Hisense Multimedia Broadband Technologies (HK) Co., Ltd. The ability and willingness of our contract manufacturers to perform is largely outside of our control.
+If one or more of our contract manufactures or other outsourced providers fails to perform its obligations in a timely manner or at satisfactory quality levels, our ability to bring products to market and our reputation could suffer.
+Suppliers may, for example, extend lead times, limit supplies, increase prices or discontinue parts due to capacity constraints or other factors.
 In addition, some parts are not readily available from alternate suppliers due to their unique design or the length of time necessary for design work.
-If one of our suppliers, particularly a sole- or single-source supplier, ceases to, or is unable to, manufacture such a component or supply is otherwise constrained, for example as a result of a natural disaster, it may be difficult for us to transition the manufacture of that product to another foundry or contract manufacturer or source alternative parts, we may be forced to re-engineer a product and we may fail to timely meet customer demand.
+If one of our suppliers, particularly a sole- or single-source supplier, ceases to, or is unable to, manufacture of that product to another foundry or contract manufacture or source alternative parts, we may be forced to re-engineer a product and we may fail to timely meet customer demand.
+This could result in the payment of significant damages by us to our customers, and our net revenue could decline.
+In such events, our business, financial condi